 The success of the Hunter House was followed up by STO with our Willowdale Passive Solar House in 2010.
 The Willowdale house was built for no more than the average cost of other new construction in north Toronto, again with natural, non-toxic, local materials, and was awarded the CMHC Healthy Housing Award, Leadership in Energy and Environmental Design (LEED) Gold.
 It also achieved an incredible 82% reduction in energy use—better than the 2020 target for the 2030 Challenge, and with a Net-Positive Cost of Energy due to 10kW of solar power on the roof.

-The next generation of STO houses has set an even bolder target for itself.
+The next generation of Sustainable houses has set an even bolder target for itself.
 Designed in 2015/16, the Churchill home is looking at the 2025 target for the 2030 Challenge, aiming to achieve a 90% reduction in energy use.
 These results will be achieved by concentrating on the building envelope: the walls, roof and the basement floor, with well-above code insulation and air-tightness levels, and with energy-efficient managed ventilation.
 Any additional upfront costs will be offset by initial savings with smaller mechanical heating and cooling systems and ongoing lower energy costs through the life of the home